Memory Map: A User’s Guide – Part 2

 The map screen (on the left above) is obvious.
 This is where you visualise your maps, routes and tracks.

 The Overlay Objects (centre above) panel shows all the objects (routes, tracks and waypoints) that are currently open in MM.
 MM doesn’t use a traditional file management method, but we’ll cover this in more detail in subsequent sections of this guide.
-Each of the items in the Overlay Objects window is an entity in the Overlay, clicking one of these will open the right hand panel…
+Each of the items in the Overlay Objects window is an entity in the Overlay, clicking one of these will load its data into the right hand panel…

-The Overlay Properties panel holds all the detail about the specific overlay object.
+The Overlay Properties panel holds all the detail about the specific overlay object you’ve clicked on.
 It’s where you change colours, properties and settings associated with that route, track or waypoint.

 This video adds some context to this and shows some other features, which we will cover later.